 3. Explain to your child what Tattling really means

 Many times children refuse to say something so they don’t feel like tattles.
 Explain to your child that that’s exactly what the bully wants them to feel like.
 It’s one of the ways Bullies feel safe to continue bullying.
 Once the bully realizes he won’t be safe while bullying your child he loses power and will continue.

 4. Act quickly once you find out your child is a victim of bullying

 The faster you act the faster bully will stop bullying.
 The longer bully has the power over his victim the stronger the holds are.
 The bullies are the strongest once they know no one will take care of their victim.
 It’s an obvious sign for them to proceed at doing what they’re doing without fear of any consequences.

 5. Teach your kid how to act when confronted with a bully

 Teach your kids to use direct, unemotional language when confronted with bullies.
 Teach them to let bullies know they have no intentions to be a victim of bullying.
 Tell them to follow a few simple steps when talking to a bully:

 - maintain eye contact with a bully without turning their back to them as it’s a sign of fear and discomfort and that’s what bullies are looking for

 - keep voice calm

 - take an appropriate distance from the bully and insist on it

 - use the bullies name what talking to him as using someone’s name is the strongest way to get someone to listen to what you have to say

-Sometimes bullies take control and your child miss the confidence to confront them.
+Sometimes bullies take control and your child misses the confidence to confront them.
 That’s one of the main reasons to make your kid train Jiu-Jitsu or any other real martial art.
 Better safe than sorry.